jrs322/Music-Visualizer/README.md

 # Music-Visualizer
-First Rendition of my music visualizer for a strip of 250 programmable leds
+First Rendition of my music visualizer for a strip of 250 programmable leds using the Neopixel LED library